a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 4. ...

 #### HA Systems Designed to Overcome the Failures ####
+1. More details next

 ### Achieving High Availability - Fault Tolerence ###
+1. Topics:
+	1. What is Fault Tolerance?
+	2. Designing a Highly Available Fault-Tolerant Service-Architecture
+2. Fault Tolerance: An approach to achieve HA

+#### What is Fault Tolerance? ####
+1. Fault tolerance is the ability of the system to stay up despite taking hits

 ### Redundancy ###
 ### Replication ###
 ### High Availability Clustering ###